 Addressing Improper Bite Alignment and More

-Dr. Roca will sit down with you to discuss your concerns, symptoms, and goals.
-After taking digital X-rays and photos and conducting a comprehensive examination of your mouth, she will present options for a treatment plan to help you achieve a healthy, pain-free, beautiful smile.
-We can also discuss phased treatment and financial planning that will put your dream smile within reach.
-We can also help maximize a few years of your dental insurance benefits to reduce your out-of-pocket expense.
-Before you have your new crowns cemented in place, you are given temporary crowns that will look exactly like your new smile to wear for a month or two to make sure you like the color, size, shape and your speech sounds correct.
-We want to make sure you are super-pleased with the results, and we find that if you have a chance to wear the temporaries for a short while you will be confident that you are truly investing in the smile of your dreams.
+When you visit Arlington Smile Center, Dr. Roca will meet one-on-one with you to discuss your concerns, your current oral health and symptoms, and your goals for your oral health and smile.
+This meeting will include a thorough examination of your mouth as well as digital X-rays and photos.
+Our dentist will then be able to create a treatment plan to help you achieve a healthy, beautiful smile as well as alleviate any discomfort you may be experiencing.
+Your plan will also include the possibility of phased treatment and financial planning to work with your budget.
+Our team will be happy to help you maximize a few years of your dental insurance benefits to reduce your out-of-pocket expense.
+Before you have your new crowns cemented in place, you are given temporary crowns to wear for a month or two that will look exactly like your new smile to make sure that you like the color, size and shape and that your speech sounds correct.
+We want to make sure you are super-pleased with the results, and we find that if you have a chance to wear the temporaries for a short while, you will be confident that you are truly investing in the smile of your dreams.

 Trying Out Your Smile

 The lab makes us a wax up that we use to make temporaries.
 We send the patient home with temporary crowns to make sure the patient can speak well and feels comfortable with their new smile.
-Using a temporary first allows us to know what changes need to be made to the final crowns before the lab fabricated them.
-Below you see the wax up of crowns the lab sent for my approval, followed by the fabricated porcelain crowns before glaze and finally the temp crowns.
+Using a temporary first allows us to know what changes need to be made to the final crowns before the lab fabricates them.
+Below, you can see the wax up of crowns the lab sent for my approval, followed by the fabricated porcelain crowns before glaze and finally the temporary crowns.